angelstakepool/multiowner-pool-instructions/README.md

-# Instructions (General workflow) on setting up a multi-owner pool (from scratch), having funds secured in hw devices
+# Instructions (General workflow) on setting up a multi-owner pool (from scratch), having funds secured in hw wallet devices

 *Both owners use hw wallets for secured PLEDGE*

+Note: A single owner pool with pledge secured in hw wallet, is a **particular** case of this

 ## Requirements